unfoldingWord/uw-content-validation/src/demos/book-package-check/README.md

   checkLinkedTWArticleFlag='true' // 'true' or 'false'

   // Lines starting with // are ignored -- you can add or remove // as desired
-  // Specifying extractLength and maximumSimilarMessages is just to show off options
+  // Specifying excerptLength and maximumSimilarMessages is just to show off options
-  // —those fields are not necessary (or normal) here extractLength='20' // Default is 15
+  // —those fields are not necessary (or normal) here excerptLength='20' // Default is 15
   // cutoffPriorityLevel='200' // Default is to detect all errors/warnings
   maximumSimilarMessages='5' // Default is 3 (0 means don’t suppress any)
   // ignorePriorityNumberList='[]'